Shining A Light in The Dark Of Gaza

 Ibrahim Will Soon Turn One

 Ibrahim will soon turn one—the same day my daughter celebrates her birthday.
-This makes my connection with her special.
-My daughter’s celebration will be in very different circumstances to the one Laila dreams for Ibrahim.
-She wants to be able to give him a birthday party, with food, new clothes and toys—simple wishes, wishes that we take for granted.
+This makes my connection with Laila special.
+My daughter's celebration will be in very different circumstances to the one Laila dreams for Ibrahim.
+She wants to give him a birthday party with food, new clothes and toys—simple wishes we take for granted.
 For Laila, there are no guarantees, just hope that tomorrow will be another day to stay alive.

-September 1-7: 30% of all sales from my website will go to Laila's family and @humanstobe.
+From now until September 14th: 30% of all sales from my website will go to @humanstobe.

-Every purchase you make this week will help towards putting food not just on their table, but the tables of the children she and her family support in their community.
-It might even buy Ibrahim his first birthday present.
-The fact that people make ANY contribution matters.
-It makes Palestinina families feel seen, because for too long they have not existed for us.
-Their lives haven’t mattered, nobody cared enough.
+Every purchase you make this week supports the children that Laila and her family help through Humans To Be.
+The fact that people make ANY contribution matters—it makes Palestinian families feel seen, because for too long they haven't existed for us.
+Their lives haven't mattered; nobody cared enough.

 Crucial To Your Understanding

-Laila's fundraising totals look substantial, but this hides a different reality.
-35% - 50% of the value of any Palestinian’s fundraising efforts is lost in fees to money changers—cash is king in Gaza.
-Immediaitely after October 7th 2023, Laila’s goal was to raise enough money to evacuate so Mohammed could get medical treatment for the injuries he sustained in 2014.
-But as Israel escalated the viollence to encompass all civilian Palestinians, not just Hamas, and supplies became increasingly scarce, prices escalated to astronomical proportions: a single tin of baby formula costs $50.
-Every dollar donated works incredibly hard, but it doesn't stretch anything like as far as it would in our world.
+Laila's Humans To Be fundraising total may look substantial, but 50% is lost in fees to money changers—cash is king in Gaza.
+As supplies became increasingly scarce, prices reached astronomical proportions: a single tin of baby formula costs $50.
+Every dollar works incredibly hard, but doesn't stretch nearly as far as it would in our world.

-The proceeds I will send for any sales is not charity—it's my way, and a way we can show solidarity.
-It's recognition that a mother's love in Gaza is worth the same as a mother's love anywhere else.
+The proceeds I hope to send aren't charity—they're solidarity.
+Recognition that a mother's love in Gaza is worth the same as a mother's love anywhere else.

 Why Now?

-Up until October 7th, 2023, I had scant knowledge of the history of Israel/Palestine.
-I watched with horror as events unfolded over the subsequent days and months.
-I was profoundly shocked by the response I received when, early days, I tried to raise funds for the Palestinian Children’s Relief Fund at the response I received from people with whom I had shared history - I can no longer call them old friends.
-The deafening silence around Gaza for nearly two years has left me feeling like I was screaming into a void.
+Until October 7th, 2023, I had scant knowledge of Israel/Palestine's history.
+I watched with horror as events unfolded, profoundly shocked by the response when I tried to raise funds for the Palestinian Children's Relief Fund from people I'd shared history with—I can no longer call them old friends.
+The deafening silence around Gaza for 700-plus days left me feeling like I was screaming into a void.

-Laila could be killed any day—she knows this.
-She has talked to me about her fears about the manner of her death, and what will happen to her children if they survive and she does not.
-Her focus while she still lives is to build a legacy with her grassroots charity, @humanstobe, so it is something that will grow and outlast her if she doesn’t survive.
-She wants Humans To Be to be a charity organisation that meets the mental health needs of the children of Gaza continue to experienced extreme trauma.
-They have been witness to unimaginable death and destruction, the likes of which we cannot even begin to comprehend.
+Laila could be killed at any time on any day—she knows this.
+She's talked about her fears regarding her death and what will happen to her children if they survive and she doesn't.
+Her focus is nevertheless forward, building a legacy with @humanstobe that will grow and outlast her, meeting the psychological needs of Gaza's children who continue experiencing extreme trauma after witnessing unimaginable death and destruction.

 The Bigger Picture

-Laila's story is not unique—it's simply one example among two million Palestinians facing the same impossible reality.
-I belong to a WhatsApp group of women, some of whom have compiled a spreadsheet of over 70 families who desperately need donations to stay alive.
-Each family has been verified through video calls by @newy_watermelon_collective and @newcastlemumsforpalestine based in Australia.
+Laila's story isn't unique—it's one example among two million Palestinians facing the same impossible reality.
+I belong to a WhatsApp group where women have compiled a spreadsheet of over 70 families desperately needing donations to survive.
+Each family has been verified through video calls by @newy_watermelon_collective and @newcastlemumsforpalestine.

-What these families need most are people willing and able to donate regularly rather than just one-off contributions.
-Regular donations—even £5 a week—provide the reliability they desperately need when it's literally their only form of income.
-They don't want our pity.
-They simply want to live with dignity that we all expect as human beings, and those of us who have the means to help them do that, should.
+These families need people willing to donate regularly rather than one-off contributions.
+Regular donations—even £5 weekly—provide the reliability they desperately need when it's literally their only income.
+They don't want pity; they want to live with the dignity we all expect as human beings.

 Your Impact

-When you shop with us this week, you're not just making a purchase.
-You're:
+When you shop with us this week, you're:

 • Supporting a mother who refuses to let despair win